Keenethics > Blog > Scrum, Kanban, Lean, XP, or Waterfall: How to Choose Your Optimal Development Methodology?

 Agile

 The first attempts to create a philosophy of lightweight and flexible software development date back to the 1960s, shortly after Waterfall emerged.
 Then, in 1995, Scrum was introduced.
-Extreme Programming (XP) and feature-driven development (FDD) appeared in 1996 and 1997 respectively.
-In 2001, the creators of Scrum, XP, FDD, RAD (rapid application development), UP (unified process), and DSDM (dynamic systems development method) came together and issued the Agile Manifesto.
+Extreme Programming (XP) and feature-driven development (FDD) appeared in 1996 and 1997, respectively.
+In 2001, the creators of Scrum, XP, FDD, RAD (rapid app development), UP (unified process), and DSDM (dynamic systems development method) came together and issued the Agile Manifesto.

 The Agile Manifesto.
 Retrieved from agilemanifesto.org

 Meanwhile, if you choose to follow the Agile approach, you can adjust the route if you learn about roadworks or traffic jams.
 You can take a break when you want to and miss a stop if you have no need to stop.
-There are no guarantees either that you will make it to your dream city in time, but at least your trip will be more enjoyable and comfortable.
+There are no guarantees that you’ll make it to your dream city in time, but at least your trip will be more enjoyable and comfortable.

 Scrum, Kanban, Lean, and XP as Major Agile Methodologies